ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ---
 title: Optimizing a Flask API microservice with Kubernetes
-subtitle: An end to end project that deploys a Flask API microservice to an AWS Kubernetes cluster with kOps and Ansible.
+subtitle: An end-to-end project that deploys a Flask API microservice to an AWS Kubernetes cluster with kOps and Ansible.
 date: 2021-08-23T05:31:47.430Z
+summary: An end-to-end project that deploys a Flask API microservice to an AWS Kubernetes cluster with kOps and Ansible.
 draft: false
 featured: false
 tags: